- Home

 Taking out an equity release plan is a major financial commitment, so it’s important to feel confident that it’s a safe option before signing up.

 There are two main types of equity release products – lifetime mortgages and home reversion plans.
 They work differently, but both enable you to unlock some of the wealth tied up in your home.
-Depending on which type of plan you choose, this can either be taken as a lump sum, or regular income, or a combination of both.
-This money released is usually repaid when you die or move into care and may be used, for example, to pay off debts with higher interest rates, or simply increase your income stream.
+Depending on which plan you choose, this can either be taken as a lump sum, or regular income, or a combination of both.
+The money you’ve released is usually repaid when you die or move into care and your property is sold and may be used, for example, to pay off debts with higher interest rates, or simply to increase your income stream.
 Find out more in our article Equity release – what is it and how does it work?

 Is the equity release market regulated?